‘General Hospital’ Spoilers: Nina Is Back And There Could Be Trouble, Will She Take Action Against Valentin?

 It has been an interesting few days on ABC’s General Hospital for Valentin Cassadine.
-His wife, Nina, has been away and it seems that much has gone on since she has been gone.
+His wife, Nina, has been away, and it seems that much has gone on since she has been gone.
 She had warned Anna Devane to stay away from her husband, but that didn’t happen.
 In fact, Anna pursued Valentin and the twosome had quite an intimate moment at one point.
 What will Nina think of this when she gets home?

-According to Soaps She Knows, the new Mrs. Cassadine is expected to return to Wyndemere to her husband and step-daughter on Wednesday.’s episode of General Hospital.
+According to Soaps She Knows, the new Mrs. Cassadine is expected to return to Wyndemere to her husband and step-daughter on Wednesday’s episode of General Hospital.
 On the same day, spoilers also say that Anna will gain the upper hand, which means that she may just get the best of Valentin instead of the other way around.

 Anna keeps knock, knock, kockin' on Valentin's door… and his patience with her is already almost nonexistent. #GH starts NOW on ABC! pic.twitter.com/A8Vy1ulAv2